satyajitlion/GravLensing/research-log/Research Log 10-21-2025.md

 - Understood the arrival order of images: the farthest images (lowest gravitational potential) arrive first, followed by the images inside the Einstein ring.

-- Key Insight: A transformation that scales the Einstein radius by a factor `w` and the source position by the same `w` will scale the image positions by `w`.
+- A transformation that scales the Einstein radius by a factor `w` and the source position by the same `w` will scale the image positions by `w`.

 - Defined two potential paths for the neural network: